Television Nishinippon

-Television Nishinippon Corporation (株式会社テレビ西日本, Kabushiki Gaisha Terebi Nishinihon) is a Japanese TV station affiliated with Fuji News Network (FNN) and Fuji Network System (FNS) in Fukuoka.
+Television Nishinippon Corporation (株式会社テレビ西日本, Kabushiki Gaisha Terebi Nishinihon) is a Japanese TV station affiliated with Fuji News Network and Fuji Network System in Fukuoka.
 This station serves Fukuoka Prefecture and also acts as the default FNN affiliate for western portions of Yamaguchi Prefecture including Yamaguchi City and Shimonoseki, as Yamaguchi Prefecture does not have an FNN affiliate of its own.

 History

 1950s founding

 In 1957, the Ministry of Posts and Telecommunications announced the first TV channel plan.
 In Fukuoka Prefecture, operators such as "Nishinippon Television" funded by Nishinippon Shimbun and "Kyushu Asahi Broadcasting" funded by Asahi Shimbun applied for a TV broadcasting license.
 On October 22, 1957, Television Nishinippon received a preliminary license conditionally on the premise of "merging with Kyushu Asahi Broadcasting as much as possible".
 Therefore, Nishinippon TV's investment ratio at that time was 70% for Nishinippon Shimbun and 30% for Asahi Shimbun.
-At the second founder meeting held on January 7, 1958, Television Nishinippon decided to build a signal transmitting station in Sarakura Mountain, Yawata City.
+At the second founder meeting held on January 7, 1958, Television Nishinippon decided to build a signal transmitting station in Mount Sarakura, Yawata City.
 On April 1 of the same year, Television Nishinippon officially registered and established a company.
 Since one of Tokyo's two flagship stations, Radio Tokyo Television, had a network relationship with RKB Mainichi Broadcasting in Fukuoka Prefecture at that time, Television Nishinippon management decided to air Nippon Television programming instead.

 In 1959, TNC established a labor union.